-Farming and ranch families represent only 2% of the total U.S. population, which means that the other 98 percent of Americans are not involved in agriculture.
+Farming and ranch families represent only 2% of the total U.S. population, which means that the other 98% of Americans are not involved in agriculture.
 Yet, some consumer groups increasingly call for changes that dictate how food is produced in the country.
 This often leads to policies that purport to improve animal welfare, even when the science is not yet settled, and increased food costs, which restricts the country’s most food insecure from accessing nutritious animal protein.

 This disconnect between the public’s view of agriculture and the realities facing today’s farmers and ranchers is one of the driving forces behind some of the American Feed Industry Association’s sustainability work.
 AFIA developed a sustainability pillar that focuses specifically on enabling choice in the marketplace by promoting an understanding and appreciation of U.S. food production with consumers.